Te Papa: Current building

-The main Te Papa building is built on former Wellington Harbour Board land, on the waterfront in Wellington, on Cable Street.
+The main Te Papa building is built on reclaimed land on Cable Street which formerly belonged to the Wellington Harbour Board.
 The site was previously occupied by a modern five-storey hotel.
-This was jacked off its foundations onto numerous rail bogies and transported 200 m down and across the road to a new site, where it is now the Museum Hotel.
+Over a five-month period in 1993, the hotel was jacked off its foundations onto numerous rail bogies and transported 200 m down and across the road to a new site, where it is now the Museum Hotel.
+Once the site was clear, the soft reclaimed land was compacted to a depth of 16 metres by dropping weights of up to 30 tonnes from a height of up to 30 metres in a criss-cross pattern on the site.
+Over 50,000 weights were dropped, causing noise and vibration problems for those in surrounding buildings.

 Te Papa was designed by Jasmax Architects and built by Fletcher Construction.
 The 36,000 m2 building had cost NZ$300 million by its opening in 1998.
 Earthquake strengthening of the Cable Street building was achieved through the New Zealand-developed technology of base isolation.
 The building contains six floors of exhibitions, cafés and gift shops dedicated to New Zealand's culture, history and environment.
+When it opened in 1998, the museum had a fine-dining restaurant called Icon, but this later closed.
 The museum also incorporates outdoor areas with artificial caves, native bushes and wetlands.
 A second building on Tory Street is a scientific research facility and storage area, and is not open to the public.

 The design process of the building followed bicultural principles based on the Treaty of Waitangi.
 This process was led by Cliff Whiting working alongside Cheryll Sotheran and Ken Gorbey.